Skip to main content

 Contract Completeness of Company Bylaws and Entrepreneurial Success

-Authors : Beaumont Paul (McGill) ; Hombert Johan (HEC Paris) ; Matray Adrien (HEC Paris)
+Authors : Beaumont Paul (McGill University) ; Hombert Johan (HEC Paris) ; Matray Adrien (HEC Paris)

 Discussant : Donghyun Kang (Erasmus University Rotterdam)